 Cook bananas in skins on a hot barbecue, turning until the skins are black and banana flesh is soft.

-- Banana chunks rolled in lemon juice and coarsely grated coconut make a cooling accompaniment to a hot curry. - Bananas rolled in desiccated coconut and frozen on a stick are a sweet treat.
+- Banana chunks rolled in lemon juice and coarsely grated coconut make a cooling accompaniment to a hot curry. - ▲ Bananas rolled in desiccated coconut and frozen on a stick are a sweet treat for children of all ages.